 Planning a gorilla safari to Uganda, Rwanda or Congo?
-No worries, Gorilla Trek Africa offers you first hand gorilla trekking tips to ensure enjoyable and memorable mountain gorilla watching experience in the jungle.
-Gorilla trekking is presently a dream come true for most travelers to Uganda, Rwanda and Congo.
-The world has 1004 mountain gorillas residing in the jungles of Bwindi forest, Mgahinga, Volcanoes and Virunga national parks.
+No worries, Gorilla Trek Africa offers you first-hand gorilla trekking tips to ensure enjoyable and memorable mountain gorilla watching experience in the jungle.
+Gorilla trekking is presently a dream come true for most travelers to Uganda, Rwanda, and Congo.
+The world has 1004 mountain gorillas residing in the jungles of Bwindi forest, Mgahinga, Volcanoes, and Virunga national parks.
 Before confirming any gorilla trips, travelers are advised to understand and master gorilla trekking tips if their encounter with these gentle giants is to be successful.
-Our list of gorilla tracking tips include among others:
+Our list of gorilla tracking tips includes among others:

 Secure gorilla permit as early as possible

 A gorilla permit is a password to see mountain gorillas.
 Travelers are advised to book and secure gorilla permits as early as 5 months before the trekking date.
 A gorilla permit is a guarantee to visit and track gorillas in the respective gorilla destination.
 Gorilla ticket prices vary from county to country. at present Rwanda sells gorilla permits most expensively a$1500, Uganda at $600 and Congo at $450 per permit.
 Permits are issues out by respective government bodies responsible for tourism and conservation in a country.
 These bodies are Uganda Wildlife Authority (UWA) in Uganda, Rwanda Development Board (RDB) in Rwanda and the Institute Congolais Pour la Conservation de la Nature in the Democratic Republic of Congo.
 Travelers are required to pay 30% of the total gorilla permit cost as booking, which help reserve and secure permit saving them disappointments and last tie hustles.